pucho/sketch-challenge/README.md

 For running tests run:
 `yarn test`
 You can keep this running on a separate terminal and it will run everytime a test is updated.
+(Currently there are no tests)

+## Technical Decisions

+Decided to go with NextJS particularly for the included router and next/image component that provides great functionality out of the box.

+For CSS I landed on TailwindCSS, the utility first approach makes it easier to prototype faster for me.
+I don't have to worry about setting up variables and a lot of the styling since I can pull from the already excellent classes provided by them.

+For testing I decided to try vitest, but the documentation for testing NextJS pages with ssr is slim, and I didn't want to spend all my time figuring it out instead of having an actual application.
+Probably going with a simple Cypress setup would have been better for this.

+## TODO / UPGRADES

+Make the image viewer a component that could be reused in the future depending on our needs.

+Manage placeholder for pictures, while the pages are using server side rendering, the images get pulled after the data gets painted on the browser and it is creating layout shifts after load the first time a user visits the page.

+I would like to investigate more on how to manage the cache with NextJS and GraphQL to minimize hitting api if the document hasn't been updated since last load.

+I'd think about streamlining the navbar depending on where the user is located instead of having custom bars on each page.

+I also need to put more time into accesibilty.